rlucente-se-jboss/AccumuloWithTeiid/README.md

 Review the README.txt files in both the dist and datasources directory to ensure that all binaries and data files are present.
-Also, make sure that the DATASETS variable in the demo.conf file contains the compressed data files in the datasources directory.
+Also, make sure that the DATASETS variable in the demo.conf file contains a list of the compressed data files in the datasources directory.

 Install Accumulo Infrastructure
 -------------------------------